 Ramagiri Vaaleeswarar Temple

-I am going to introduce you to a small ancient and beautiful temple located at the base of a hill.
-This site named Ramagiri still remains unexplored.
-Ramagiri can be reached either from Chennai, the gateway to South India, or from the world famous Hindu pilgrim site of Tirupati.
-It is located on the Chennai - Tirupati route.
-If you travel from Chennai, you can reach this place after passing through Uttukkottai, Surruttapalli and Nagalapuram.
+I am going to introduce you to a small, ancient, and beautiful temple located at the base of a hill.
+This site, known as Ramagiri, remains largely unexplored.
+Ramagiri can be accessed from Chennai, the gateway to South India, or from the world-famous Hindu pilgrimage site of Tirupati.
+It lies along the Chennai-Tirupati route, and if you are traveling from Chennai, you will reach this place after passing through Uttukkottai, Surruttapalli, and Nagalapuram.

 Near the temple

-There is a separate shrine for the Goddess of the temple Maragadambigai.
-The idol is big and attractive.
-In the wall, you can find a small carving depicting the scene of Hanuman pulling the Shiv Linga.
+A separate shrine is dedicated to the temple’s Goddess, Maragadambigai.
+Her icon is grand and striking.
+On the wall, a small carving depicts the scene of Hanuman pulling the Shiva Linga.

 Happy travelling.